 Scotland has trial projects looking into the ways in which councils and planning policy can work to support self-build and simplify the process for those wanting to build.
-It also has some finance scheme for developers and other stakeholders to trial new routes to market.
+It also has finance schemes, including the Self and Custom Build Loan Fund, which has been extended to 2022.

 Four pilot authorities (Aberdeenshire, North Lanarkshire, Dumfries & Galloway, Argyll & Bute) are piloting Simplified Planning Zone (SPZ) to support development locally.
 With time they will feed the results to Scottish Government, which may then extend the programme, creating opportunities for more people wishing to build.